fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/guardianJS/otp.md

 ---

 # OTP Authentication
-This document describes how to utilize the fOTP Authentication in the Guardian-JS
+This document describes how to utilize the OTP Authentication in the Guardian-JS

 ## Function Description
 OTP Authentication can be used via mobile devices without an ID by following the steps below.